Marx-wrld/OSINT-Sock-Puppet/README.md

 <img src="https://github.com/Marx-wrld/OSINT-Sock-Puppet/assets/105711066/e2d57377-2c69-477d-ba31-5bb9b6343ada.png" align="center" />

 ```
+- Step 1

-1. Come up with a persona for the sockpuppet account.
+Come up with a persona for the sockpuppet account.

 2. Use Fake Name Generator to create a person whom you feel fits your sockpuppet persona.